jenkinsci/mesos-plugin/README.md

 Jenkins on Mesos
 ----------------

-The `jenkins-mesos` plugin allows Jenkins to dynamically launch Jenkins slaves on a Mesos cluster depending on the workload!
+The `jenkins-mesos` plugin allows Jenkins to dynamically launch Jenkins agents on a Mesos cluster depending on the workload!

 Put simply, whenever the Jenkins `Build Queue` starts getting bigger, this plugin automatically spins up additional Jenkins agent(s) on Mesos so that jobs can be immediately scheduled!
-Similarly, when a Jenkins slave is idle for a long time it is automatically shut down.
+Similarly, when a Jenkins agent is idle for a long time it is automatically shut down.

 ## Table of Contents